fmcgeough/fmcgeough.github.io/_posts/2024-10-17-good-elixir-doc-ecto.md

 - Adapter specification
 - Relation structs

 You can use a regex when specifying what modules belong to a group.
 However, for the Ecto doc the modules are provided as a list.
 If you can use a regex here you should.
-This means that you'd have to ensure your modules are stored in subdirectories that match your group naming.
+A regex is effective if your modules are stored in subdirectories that match your group naming.

 If a module does not match any file in `:groups_for_modules` (and that module does not have a `@moduledoc false`) then the module shows up at the top of the "Modules".
 For Ecto this is `Ecto`, `Ecto.Changeset`, `Ecto.Multi`, `Ecto.Query`, `Ecto.Repo`, `Ecto.Schema`, `Ecto.Schema.Metadata` and `Mix.Ecto` (as of version 3.12.4).